mvr/mvr.github.io/posts/cool-still-lifes.md

 But changing the precise kind of inflation/deflation helps.
 To test this systematically, I defined a handful of "neighbourhoods" and tried all combinations.
-The neighbourhoods I tried include:^[I also threw in some more exotic neighbourhoods, but none turned out to help.]
+Some of the neighbourhoods I tried are things like:^[I also threw in some more exotic neighbourhoods, but none turned out to help.]

 ```lifeviewer
 x = 25, y = 12, rule = LifeHistory